atanasg/fb-hackercup-solutions/README.md

-# fb-hackercup-solutions
+# fb-hackercup-solutions / meta-hackercup-solutions
-Own solutions for the annual Facebook Hacker Cup competition.
+Own solutions for the annual Facebook Hacker Cup (since 2022: Meta Hacker Cup) competition.
 Visit https://www.facebook.com/codingcompetitions/hacker-cup for more details.

 *NOTE:* The solutions are being pushed to this repository always after the end of the corresponding